kirberich/huegely/README.md

 To install, run `pip install git+https://github.com/kirberich/huegely.git`.

 ## Testing
-To be able to run the tests (once there any), do the following:
+To be able to run the tests, do the following:

  - Create a python 3 virtualenv called env
  - Run `pip install -r test_requirements.txt`

-Using tox:
+Using tox, which will also generate a coverage report:
  - Run `tox`

 Running tests directly: